-Many designers are now integrating hi-tech fabrics, such as protective and impact-resistant textiles, or cellulose fabrics, with ground breaking results.
+Many designers are now integrating hi-tech fabrics, such as protective and impact-resistant textiles, or cellulose fabrics, with groundbreaking results.
 Embracing new processes such as biomimicry, they bridge the gap between art, design, technology, and sustainability more than any other material.
-Over the last decade the textile industry has achieved a successful transformation toward developers, manufacturers and distributors of high value adding products for a very broad range of geographical and sectoral end markets.
+Over the last decade, the textile industry has achieved a successful transformation toward developers, manufacturers, and distributors of high value-adding products for a very broad range of geographical and sectoral end markets.
 Fashion designers and engineers are collaborating to develop innovative “smart textiles,” or garments that merge fashion and technology.
 Here are the Top 5 textiles of the future:

 • Two dresses that were created in the Textiles Nanotechnology Laboratory at Cornell University in Ithaca, N.Y, were produced without any pigments or dyes.
-The colors were created by coating cotton fibers with nanoparticles and manipulating the way matter and light interacts between the particles.
+The colors were created by coating cotton fibers with nanoparticles and manipulating the way matter and light interacts with the particles.

 • Abbey Liebman, a design student at Cornell University in Ithaca, N.Y., created a dress made with conductive cotton that can charge an iPhone via solar panels.